nodejs/node/doc/api/path.md

 The `path.join()` method join all given `path` segments together using the platform specific separator as a delimiter, then normalizes the resulting path.

-Zero-length strings passed as segments are ignored.
+Zero-length `path` segments are ignored.
 If the joined path string is a zero-length string then `'.'` will be returned, representing the current working directory.

 For example: